 Only instructors and members of the instructional support team can view your course’s accessibility score.
 The score is intended to be a simple indicator to aid in the prioritization of remediation and is not a means of instructor evaluation.

 How Do I Get Support?

-The accessibility team at the Faculty Technology Center will provide support and assist with the remediation of content.
+The accessibility team at the Instructional Technology Center will provide support and assist with the remediation of content.

 Where Do I Find Additional Information?